jtauber/termdoc/README.md

 *Python library and tools for working with term-document matrices*

-This project is just beginning, but a useful data structure, HTDM (hierarchical term-document matrix), is already available.
+This project is just beginning, but a useful data structure, HTDM (hierarchical term-document matrix), is already available and TF-IDF calculations can be performed.

-Various calculations on TDMs will soon be implemented, including TF-IDF.

 I am also interested in standardizing the exchange format for HTDMs.